christopher5106/christopher5106.github.io/_posts/2016-12-23-ibm-watson-bluemix-visual-api-to-create-custom-classifier.markdown

 After a few hours of training, we get a **top-1 accuracy of 82% and a top-5 accuracy of 96% with our own model**.
 See transcript [here]({{ site.url }}/img/log-resnet-101-food-101-classes.txt).

-**In conclusion, Watson Visual API is very far from what you can get very easily with your own models.**
+**In conclusion, a general API as Watson Visual API is very far from the results you can achieve with an expert in computer vision.**